Oases: Efficient Large-Scale Model Training on Commodity Servers via Overlapped and Automated Tensor Model Parallelism: Overlapping TMP training schedule

+To realize the fine-grained overlapping training schedule in Oases, we implement a new runtime executor for operation scheduling.
+The deep neural network operators can be classified into two types: computation operators and communication operators.
+Each computation operator needs three operations in order: \texttt{Forward}, \texttt{Recompute}, and \texttt{Backward}.
+The \texttt{Recompute} operations can be collectively executed within the operator sequence, enabling us to only store the input data of the first operator in the sequence of recomputation.
+For communication operators, they can be executed asynchronously following a \texttt{StartAsync} instruction and continue as such until a \texttt{Sync} instruction is made.

-When training with multiple FFN and attention layers, our backward schedule can run across layers and the speedup can be more significant.
-The number of recomputation sequences is not increased since we only change the start positions.
-We summarize our training schedule in Algorithm~\ref{alg:schedule}--~\ref{alg:schedule_2}.
-DNN training can be presented by a directed acyclic graph.
-We flatten the model graph to an operator sequence \(O\).
-During the forward schedule, we split the data batch into two sub-batches and execute their related operators in a pipeline: when one sub-batch is computing, another sub-batch will communicate.
-Specifically, whenever meeting a communication operator, we start it asynchronously and switch the sub-batch.
-And we save the operator sequence after each communication operator for recomputing and drop the forward communications in recomputation.
+Now we can summarize our training schedule in Algorithm~\ref{alg:schedule}.
+Deep neural network training can be presented by a directed acyclic graph.
+We can flatten the graph to an operator sequence \(O\).
+In the forward schedule, we split the data batch into two sub-batches (line 3) and execute their related operators as follows: i) we initiate \texttt{Forward} operations for computation operators; and ii) for communication operators, we start them asynchronously and switch the sub-batch, through the \texttt{Sync} and \texttt{StartAsync} instructions (lines 6--13).
+Specifically, we save the operators which have finished \texttt{Forward} operation into a sequence after each communication operator for recomputation.
+And we drop the communication operations in this stored sequence (line 11).
+In the backward schedule, we can straightforwardly follow the saved operator sequence from the forward in reversed order.
+We perform \texttt{Recompute} operations on the saved operators to get the corresponding backward operator sequences and perform \texttt{Backward} operations (lines 17--21).
+The communications in backward operator sequences will be overlapped by computation including both \texttt{Recompute} and \texttt{Backward} operations (lines 23--27).
 Some operations in the warm-up and cool-down phases are omitted for simplification.
-In the backward schedule, we can simply follow the saved operator sequence from the forward in a reversed order.
-We recompute the saved operators to get the corresponding backward operator sequences and overlap communication and computation with a sub-batch pipeline as well.
+With our training schedule, operations from different sub-batch form a pipeline: when one sub-batch is computing, another sub-batch will communicate.

+The overlapped training schedule in Oases requires batch splitting, which may reduce arithmetic density.
+To evaluate this effect, we measure training performance across different batch sizes on models with varying hidden sizes.
+The results, shown in Figure~\ref{fig:batch_hidden}, indicate that the performance loss due to reduced batch size is less than 20\%, and tends to be smaller for models with larger hidden sizes.
+We consider this loss in arithmetic density to be an acceptable trade-off given the overall performance gains achieved through overlap.